vanallenlab/moalmanac/docs/description-of-outputs.md

 Trinucleotide context normalized counts of observed somatic variants for all 96 bins are visualized in this png file.

+## Preclinical efficacy
+Filename suffix: `.preclinical.efficacy.txt`

+Therapies listed in [actionable](#actionable) that have been evaluated on cancer cell lines through the Sanger Institute's GDSC are evaluated for efficacy in the presence and absence of the associated molecular feature.
+This is performed for relationships associated with therapeutic sensitivity.
+Columns include:
+- `patient_id` (str) - the string associated with the given molecular profile (`--patient_id`)
+- `feature_display` (str) - a condensed string which captures what the molecular feature is
+- `tested_subfeature` (str) - Molecular Oncology Almanac will evalaute efficacy for the therapy on combinations of all feature information: the gene, feature type, alteration type, and alteration.
+For more information, see the publication's Methods section.
+- `therapy_name` (str) - the name of the therapy associated with therapeutic sensitivity
+- `n_mut` (int) - Number of cancer cell lines mutant for `tested_subfeature`
+- `n_wt` (int) - Number of cancer cell lines wild type for `tested_subfeature`
+- `n_mut_tested` (int) - Number of cancer cell lines mutant for `tested_subfeature` that were tested with `therapy_name`
+- `n_wt_tested` (int) - Number of cancer cell lines wild type for `tested_subfeature` that were tested with `therapy_name`
+- `mut_ic50_median` (float) - Median IC50 of cell lines mutant for `tested_subfeature` that were tested with `therapy_name`
+- `mut_ic50_mean` (float) - Mean IC50 of cell lines mutant for `tested_subfeature` that were tested with `therapy_name`
+- `mut_ic50_std` (float) - IC50 Standard deviation of cell lines mutant for `tested_subfeature` that were tested with `therapy_name`
+- `wt_ic50_median` (float) - Median IC50 of cell lines wild type for `tested_subfeature` that were tested with `therapy_name`
+- `wt_ic50_mean` (float) - Mean IC50 of cell lines wild type for `tested_subfeature` that were tested with `therapy_name`
+- `wt_ic50_std` (float) - IC50 Standard deviation of cell lines wild type for `tested_subfeature` that were tested with `therapy_name`
+- `pvalue_mww` (float) - P-value of Mann-Whitney-Wilcoxon test between mutant vs wild type IC50 values
+- `statistic` (float) - Test statistic of Mann-Whitney-Wilcoxon test between mutant vs wild type IC50 values

+An image is also generated for each relationship evaluated, named "`patient_id`.`feature_display`.`therapy_name`.png"

+## Profile-to-cell line matchmaking
+Filename suffix: `.matchmaker.txt`

+Molecular Oncology Almanac performs profile-to-cell line matchmaking on the provided molecular profile, comparing it to a population of cancer cell lines using the genomic profile.
+For more information, see the publication's Methods section.
+This file contains three columns:
+- `case` (str) - case profile being compared, the string associated with the given molecular profile (`--patient_id`)
+- `comparison` (str) - the comparison profile being compared to
+- `SNF: FDA & CGC` (float) - results from Similarity Network Fusion in ascending order.
+Rows higher in this list are more similar to the case profile.

 ## Report
 Filename suffix: `.report.txt`